Table of Contents

 Champion includes a 3-year warranty and lifetime technical support.

-The only minor issue with this inverter is that even though it is reasonably quiet for its size, it can be teetering on the noise ordinances that some campgrounds may have (usually 65 dB is the max threshold).
-It won’t be a big problem at all for home backup or outdoor events though.
+The only minor issue with this inverter is that even though it is reasonably quiet for its size, it can be teetering on the noise ordinances some campgrounds may have (usually 65 dB is the max threshold).
+However, the noise level won’t be a big problem for home backup or outdoor events.

 The Westinghouse iGen4200 is the perfect inverter for those that need or want a versatile use.

-We recommend it to those who need a generator for recreational outdoor use, RVs, and even as a home backup.
+We recommend it to those needing a generator for outdoor recreational use, RVs, and even home backup.